minombreesjeff/darwin_env/Tools/utils/lldb/llvm/docs/GettingStarted.rst

    * ``make [-j]`` --- The ``-j`` specifies the number of jobs (commands) to run simultaneously.
 This builds both LLVM and Clang for Debug+Asserts mode.
-     The ``--enabled-optimized`` configure option is used to specify a Release build.
+     The ``--enable-optimized`` configure option is used to specify a Release build.

    * ``make check-all`` --- This run the regression tests to ensure everything